 I'm not sure when, but at some moment in this age of absurdity—yesterday, about 11 PM—a part of me left.
 The other parts of me had started out earlier with a cheap red wine and gone on to cheap whisky.
-My phone was off or I was out of range, and I was walking too far in the dark, down by a polluted, rotten-planked landfill that for some twisted reason is known as "The Trout Lake."
+My phone was off or I was out of range, and I was walking too far in the dark, down by a polluted, rotten-planked landfill known for some twisted reason as "The Trout Lake."

 I closed the bank account a week ago, cut up the credit cards, emptied the savings account of precisely £997:56p, my worldly goods, spent £25 on a hardback copy of a book called "The Origins of Morality," and started reading it in a stale Starbucks.

 Last night I was in between that shitty lake and Heaven's Door (knock, knock).
 It was pitch-black save for some vague silvery light above the trees, and all I could think of was that scene at the start of Great Expectations.
 I was Pip, but older than Magwitch.

 It was wet—real foot-sapping, soggy wet—slippery, an accident waiting to happen—mine—and a short dive into that rancid water.
 Of course, I failed to fail, and at some point I went back to the house.

 They had been phoning, the kids had, but as I said, phone off, out of range...
 Two kids, and two other kids once upon a time, arguably a grandson, too, somewhere a little way south of here, but there's been no card from a Southampton daughter, so that bit is under advisement.

 Where I am, where this is, is a very strange place.
 The frost is gone, the birds are back, the pressure—one pressure—has lifted.
 Being really broke is a relief of a kind, but there's a deep weight in the gut, a whispered stigma, something lacking on the manliness front.
 Sex is a distant memory.